Recruitment

 We pre-test your immigration knowledge and come to your office and personally train you on agreed areas on immigration control.

 Employing staff has its own rules and regulations.
-We have contracting In and contract OUT.
-We have temporary workers to charity workers.
+We have contracting IN and contracting OUT.
+We also have temporary workers and charity workers.

-Hiring is a phrase we prefer to use as hiring covers many areas and types of people the UK organisation engages with.
+Hiring is a phrase we prefer to use as hiring covers many areas under employment law.

-Recruitment can be costly, time-consuming and you must follow good HR practices.
+Recruitment can be costly, time-consuming and you should follow good HR practices.

 Can your organisation afford to have the likes HMRC, Home Office or any other regulating body auditing you and finding non-compliance?